OpeningDesign/OD_Marketing/Social/20201216 - entrearchitect/Entre Architect.md

 In this light, I would like to try something different.

-I was wondering if there's any firms that are both looking for additional help on a project, but are also interested in potentially adopting an existing Revit template as well.
+I was wondering if there's any firms that are both looking for additional help on a project, but are also interested in potentially adopting this existing Revit template as well.

 I would like to propose an approach where I could help manage one of your firm's projects, all while helping your firm better understand how to use this template, as well as just helping with Revit in general.